Manage your Amazon Web Services Docker secrets

 Promptworks' aws-secrets Advantages

 As a commenter on the AWS blog post pointed out, their solution "still requires too many manual steps.
-AWS should invest in tools to automate more steps without being exposed to AWS internals."
+Amazon web services (AWS) should invest in tools to automate more steps without being exposed to AWS internals."
 Our AWS Secrets CLI provides that automation and abstraction.
-It also relies less on AWS plumbing like CloudFormation and encrypts your secrets client-side.
+It also relies less on plumbing like CloudFormation and encrypts your secrets client-side.